Can You Do The ROO Too?

 Step 4: Begin the formal process.
 The City of College Station has developed a handbook to guide neighborhoods through the ROO adoption process.
 Since the ROO is a legal designation involving property rights, the steps in this handbook must be followed exactly.

-(Keep in mind that ROO organizers can ask for donations, split the fee among property owners or use other means to cover the cost.)
+Other costs will include certified mailing, printing, refreshments and venue costs for meetings, etc. ROO organizers can ask for donations, split the fee among property owners and use other means to cover the costs.

 Click to link to the City's ROO site where you can download the ROO Policy Handbook.